Sources: Police investigating whether Smollett staged attack with help of others

 Multiple sources have told ABC7 Eyewitness News that police are investigating whether Smollett and the two men staged the attack allegedly because Smollett was being written off of "Empire."

-A source familiar with the investigation told the ABC7 I-Team that Smollett failed to appear for an interview with detectives earlier Thursday.
+A source familiar with the investigation told the ABC7 I-Team that Smollett failed to appear for an interview with detectives earlier Thursday, but has since spoken with police.

+Chicago Police Superintendent Eddie Johnson contacted ABC7 to say they are continuing to treat Smollett as a victim and the investigation remains ongoing.

+Chicago police told ABC News, "Police are investigating whether the two individuals committed the attack - or whether the attack happened at all."

 A source briefed on the Smollett investigation confirmed to ABC News that Chicago police are questioning the two persons of interest -- one of whom has appeared on "Empire."

 The law enforcement official also told ABC News that the homes of the persons of interest were raided Wednesday night.
-Police removed shoes, electronic devices and other items they believe could help them they determine if the two people played any role in the assault from those homes.
+Police removed shoes, electronic devices and other items they believe could help them determine if the two people played any role in the assault.

 Chicago police said they "cannot confirm any of those reports."
 No charges have been filed.